This is a story about me (but it’s not just about me). It is for anyone who has ever struggled with forgiveness…

 Even now, I can see him stumbling down the corridor, large steps and tiny steps, his silhouette swaying side to side like a great ship.

-For fifteen years, his bones have been in the earth.
+For twenty one years, his bones have been in the earth.
 In that time, my anger became numbness, and even that is shape-shifting into something softer and more malleable now.
 The fist in my sternum isn’t clenched quite as tightly.
 I’ve stopped keeping tally of all his failures on the yellow legal pad in my mind.

 Has forgiveness been an elegant process, you ask, like the gentle opening of a flower?